 If you’re looking to take out a mortgage loan from 2022 onwards, the new laws state that borrowers are only eligible for a mortgage where repayments (including fees for the associated life insurance that mortgage borrowers must take out) do not total more than 35% of their income.

-While the exact wording of the new laws has not yet been published, typically, this calculation refers to your income before tax.
+Typically, this calculation refers to your income before tax.
 Other ongoing financial liabilities such as a second mortgage would also need to be accounted for.

 25 Year Mortgage Terms